 National Events & Activities

 An Annual Conference/AGM is held early in October, usually in the Midlands.
-Regional groups host the Spring Meeting; both include a variety of speakers, presentations and discussions.
+Regional groups host other meetings; both include a variety of speakers, presentations and discussions.

 The County and Local Groups raise funds for restoration, conservation and rescue projects, including obtaining grants from Local Authorities, Parishes, Heritage Funding and other initiatives.

-They also raise awareness of the Society and its aims by giving talks to other societies, schools and special interest groups and by obtaining press coverage; for information on your County Group, email Derek Turner.
+They also raise awareness of the Society and its aims by giving talks to other societies, schools and special interest groups and by obtaining press coverage; for information on your County Group, email John Haynes.